background

 download an extended BIO & PRESS in Dutch here

-Rood Adeo's songs are being described as "jazz in a tango-vehicle, trashcan blues, harrowing ballads and grubby vaudeville suites".
-Nightclub music, melancholic yet raucous.
+Writer Thomas Verbogt described Rood Adeo's songs as 'jazz in a tango-vehicle, trashcan blues, harrowing ballads and grubby visionairy suites, melancholic yet raucous.
 Personal lyrics, balanced arrangements and outstanding musicians provide the ingredients for the characteristic and touching sound of Adeo's songs.
 Never superficial, hence diverse and layered.
 Indeed, you could talk about the fascinating lyrics and the intriguing voice, or about the variety of instruments and the virtuosity they’re being played with.
-Yet maybe, it’s all about ambiance, telling different stories and bringing back memories in every song.
-[Th.Verbogt in HP/DeTijd]
+Yet maybe, it’s all about ambiance, telling different stories and bringing back memories in every song.[HP/DeTijd]

-In August 1998, Rood Adeo and NATD win the Public and Press Award at the Sopot International Festival in Poland.
-In 1999, the single How About The Next Millennium is being released and Walkin’ On Eggs again presented at the Funkausstellung in Berlin.
+In August 1998, Rood Adeo and NATD wins the Public and Press Awards at the Sopot International Festival, Poland.
+In 1999, the single 'How About The Next Millennium' is being released and Walkin’ On Eggs SACD again presented at the Funkausstellung in Berlin.
 Adeo’s ballad 'To Be A Man' is released on the Polish Wroclaw Theatre Festival jubilee album Kronika XX by Luna Records with amongst others, Nick Cave and Cesaria Evora.
 Concerts at the Karlshamn Baltic Festival Sweden and the Wroclaw International Festival Poland follow shortly after.

 In March 2006, Rood Adeo & NATD close down the Night of Poetry Festival at Vredenburg Concert Hall Utrecht.
 Adeo's song ‘Observant Spectator’ is being released on the DVD Dichters in Woord en Beeld (Poets in Word and Frame).
 In May 2006, Adeo composes the music for Frank Boeijen’s song ‘Verloren Stad’ (Lost City), which is being released in November 2006 on Boeijen's CD/DVD As.

-In 2009, Adeo releases his the album Perfect Life in collaboration with producer Loek Schrievers, again with outstanding band members: Toon Meijer (saxes, clarinets) Pieter Klaassen and Loek Schrievers (guitars), Jan Flubacher (double bass) and Thijs Verwer (drums, percussion).
+In 2009, Adeo releases his album Perfect Life in collaboration with producer Loek Schrievers, again with outstanding band members: Toon Meijer (saxes, clarinets) Pieter Klaassen and Loek Schrievers (guitars), Jan Flubacher (double bass) and Thijs Verwer (drums, percussion).

 In 2010 the compilation album The Beatuy Of It All is being released in limited edition for KWF.